cetz-package/cetz/src/draw/shapes.typ

 /// *Root*: `content`
 /// - padding (number, dictionary) = 0: Sets the spacing around content.
 Can be a single number to set padding on all sides or a dictionary to specify each side specifically.
 The dictionary follows Typst's `pad` function: https://typst.app/docs/reference/layout/pad/
 /// - frame (str, none) = none: Sets the frame style.
 Can be {{none}}, `"rect"` or `"circle"` and inherits the `stroke` and `fill` style.
+/// - auto-scale (bool): If `true`, apply current canvas scaling to the content.
+Defaults to `false`.
 ///
 /// ## Anchors
 /// Supports border anchors, the default anchor is set to **center**.